-UBS - 2011 - Compensation Report
+UBS - Compensation Report

-8.2 Remuneration awarded for 2011
+8.2 Remuneration awarded for 2012

-Disclosures of amounts of remuneration awarded in 2011 in respect of the Remuneration Code will be separately published on UBS's corporate website, at the link below, at a later date together with disclosures of the amounts of remuneration awarded.
+Disclosures of amounts of remuneration awarded in 2012 in respect of the Remuneration Code staff will be separately published at a later date on UBS's corporate website at the link below.
 When published, they should be deemed part of the Pillar 3 disclosures for UBS Limited.